JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 ![bp-signs](/images/bp-signs.jpg#vert)

-*A list of local shops and attractions*
+*A directory of local shops and attractions*

 Of course there was still more to do.
 The motor on the skiff has been problematic the last couple of days.
 My dad checked the oil and discovered that it was overfilled.
 His theory is that the carburetor flooded with gas and overflowed into the oil.
 This creates a number of problems: the oil is much thinner than it should be, the engine is struggling to start, and having too much oil is worse than having too little.
 Time to change the oil.